mfkiwl/openCologne-PCIE/README.md

 - [ ] Develop opensource PHY with PIPE interface for GateMate SerDes
 >- [ ] x1, Gen1
->- [ ] x1, Gen2 (best-effort, it's a bonus if we make it)
+>- [ ] x1, Gen2 (best-effort, consider it a bonus if we make it)

-- [ ] Develop opensource RTL for PCIE EP DLL with PIPE interface
+- [ ] Develop opensource RTL for PCIE EP DLL function, with PIPE interface
-- [ ] Develop opensource RTL for PCIE EP TL
+- [ ] Develop opensource RTL for PCIE EP TL function

 - [ ] Create comprehensive co-sim testbench